razanemeguellati/qff22-qrng/README.md

 For this challenge, you are asked to:

-1. Write a paragraph to explain how can you use a quantum system/concept to generate a random bitstring.
+1. Write a paragraph to explain how can you use a quantum system/concept to generate a random bitstring. generating a random bitstring using quantum concepts :

+so to generate a random number we can use qubits , a large number of qubits that we initialise in a superposition state , as an addition we use a normal python list or a classicalregister and put the quantum register and the classical register ( or the list) in one single quantum circuit and then we measure the state of the qubit and put the result in an index of that classical register each time .

 2. Implement the ideas that you came up with in the above paragraph by coding a quantum circuit in Qiskit and execute it on a simulator `qasm_simulator`.

+#Question2:
+#we can use 5 bits to test
+#decalring a quantum register with one bit
+qreg = QuantumRegister(1)
+#decalring a classical register
+creg = ClassicalRegister(5)
+qc = QuantumCircuit(qreg, creg)

+qc.h(0)

+qc.measure(0, 0) #measuring the first qubit and putting it in the first case of the classical register qc.measure(0, 1) qc.measure(0, 2) qc.measure(0, 3)
+qc.measure(0, 4)

+def execute(circuit, shots):

+    backend = Aer.get_backend("qasm_simulator")

+    results = backend.run(transpile(circuit, backend), shots = shots).result()
+    return results.get_counts()

+res=execute(qc, shots = 10)
+print(res)
+qc.draw()
+#end of solution
 3. Try to execute your circuit on a fake noisy backend.
 What do you observe?
 Compare the results you got from the simulator and from the fake noisy backend (you can use a metric called `entropy`).
 Try to explain the difference?

 4. Try to come up with a list of ideas to improve the results that you got in task (3)?
+Q4:
+to improve the results we can :
+1-use a lot of qubits at once in the quantum register 2-use a loop and generate the result of multiple qubits 3-concatinate a small number of random result and get a bigger number

 5. Implement one (or more :)) of the ideas that you came up with in task (4) and try to improve the results of task (3).